 As you apply your workflow to more projects and depending on the effectiveness, you can add or remove steps.
 Either way, having a clearly laid out visual representation of your workflow makes the transition between tasks smoother and more defined.

-Use Trello for team work
+How to use Trello for team projects

 Trello works great for individual management, but it can also be useful when managing tasks across a team.